nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 2:[D][✘] assignment (by: 6:00 PM 21 Oct 2020)
 </code></pre>

-Subsequently, users can begin using the application.
+Subsequently,you can begin using the application.
 ## 4. Features <a name="features"></a>
 * Subjects
 * Topics